Zeezafire/tic-tac-based/replit.md

 ## Overview

-A modern web-based Tic-Tac-Toe game with blockchain integration on Base Sepolia testnet.
+A modern web-based Tic-Tac-Toe game with blockchain integration on Base Mainnet.
 Players pay $0.10 USD worth of ETH per game, with dynamic pricing calculated from real-time ETH/USD rates via CoinGecko API.
 The application features a React frontend with Web3 wallet connectivity through RainbowKit, and a minimal Express backend.

 ## User Preferences